PhilGrunewald/Behave2016/manuscript.md

 In this paper we argue that current models are not well equipped to address these new requirements and that supporting data is still lacking at the required scale.
 In Section 2 we perform a brief review of past developments in residential demand models and the data used to support them alongside some of the key literature in this area.
 The limitations of the latest generation of models to represent the temporally of demand is explored in Section 3, before Section 4 sets out opportunities to overcome these with new data collection approaches.

-# REVIEW OF MODELS AND DATA USED FOR UNDERSTANDING RESIDENTIAL DEMAND
+# REVIEW OF RESIDENTIAL DEMAND MODELS AND DATA
-## Taxonomy of residential energy models
+## Taxonomy
 Energy models are generally used to explore and explain changes in energy consumption.
 There are generally two main approaches to modelling energy consumption in the residential sector:  top-down and bottom-up - the terminology referring to the hierarchical level of the data inputs.
 The use of each depends on the data available and the purpose of the analysis.
 Top-down models generally make use of historic sector specific (e.g. residential) time series data of energy consumption and related sector-specific data.
 Such top-down models are usually driven by econometric data (such as energy and appliance prices) and technological data (such as autonomous rates of efficiency improvement and ownership rates).
 On the other hand, bottom-up models require significantly more data at the sub-sector level, and so can account for energy consumption at the regional, individual household or equipment level.
 Figure 1 shows a simple classification of residential modelling.  [@Swan09,@Kavgic10]

 ![Classification of residential model types.
 Based on @Swan09](fig/classification.png)